Overview

 Inspiring, inviting and stimulating as a guideline for the device

-The home is designed with a focus on materials and colours that are "inspiring, inviting and stimulating".
-All colours and materials are chosen based on the knowledge of what moods and shades are appropriate for the resident group, as well as the idea of establishing a sense of identity and simple wayfinding, so that residents can both easily orient themselves and find their way around, while feeling at home.
-All the colours chosen refer to nature, which has been proven to have a positive effect on people's well-being.
+The care home is designed with a focus on materials and colours that are "inspiring, inviting and stimulating".
+All colours and materials are chosen based on knowledge of which moods and shades are appropriate for the resident group, as well as the idea of establishing a sense of identity and simple wayfinding so that residents can easily orientate themselves and find their way around, while feeling at home.
+All the colours chosen refer to nature, which has been proven to have a positive effect on human wellbeing.

 A care home with 16 smaller units

-The unit consists of 8 rooms with a common dining and living room, with access to an outdoor area.
+The care home has approximately 120 inpatient beds and 30 day places.
+Each living unit consists of 8 rooms with communal dining and living room, with access to an outdoor area.
 This creates a manageable smaller community within the larger one.
-Each accommodation unit has extra large living areas, which can be used as a double room for married couples, for example.
+The individual homes have extra-large living areas that can be used as double rooms for married couples, for example.

-The building will also contain common areas, various activity rooms, a large lounge, conference rooms, meeting rooms and offices.
+Kverndalen residential and day centre also has common areas, various activity rooms, a large living room, conference room, meeting rooms and offices.

 "The client wants a care home where welfare technology and digital solutions can be used to the full.
 These are rapidly evolving areas, so creating an architecture and technical infrastructure that accommodates a single implementation of the solutions the future will bring has been crucial."